 Newer Manufactured Homes

-In contrast, new manufactured residences need little assistance when it comes to being more energy efficient.
-As briefly mentioned, due to HUD regulations that were instituted in 1976, modern and brand new manufactured homes are some of the most energy efficient structures around.
+In contrast, new manufactured homes need little assistance when it comes to being energy efficient.
+As briefly mentioned, due to HUD Code regulations, modern and brand new manufactured homes are some of the most energy efficient structures around.

-There is now more of a focus on sustainability, recycling, and reducing material waste, which has made these dwellings even more efficient.
-Additionally, being Energy Star certified means manufactured homes are less expensive to build in comparison to standard or traditional houses, your utility bills are more affordable, your home stays consistently comfortable in terms of temperature, and that your manufactured residence is backed by the government.
+There is now more of a focus on sustainability, recycling, and reducing material waste, which has given these dwellings even more energy efficiency.
+Additionally, being Energy Star certified means manufactured homes are less expensive to build, in comparison to traditional houses, your utility bills are more affordable, your home stays consistently comfortable, in terms of temperature, and that your manufactured home is backed by the government.

-Besides a more environmentally friendly construction or design, the materials that are now used to build manufactured homes are selected for their energy efficient capabilities.
+Besides a more environmentally friendly construction or design, the materials that are now used to build manufactured homes are selected for their energy efficiency.
 A prime example is the installation of better made windows and doors.
-Plus, comprehensive insulation is another big component to reducing heat loss and heating fuel usage.
-By adding environmentally friendly/safe insulation to a mobile home’s belly/underside, walls, and roof alone, manufactured residences are able to use 31 percent less energy/fuel.
-Plus, using higher quality caulking throughout also has helped to improve efficiency.
-Other materials that are now incorporated into the construction of manufactured residences include low VOC or Zero VOC (volatile organic compounds) paints, LED lighting, recycled/residual wood, Energy Star certified shingles, etc. Renewable energy systems were also added to mobile homes to help reduce pollution and lower energy costs.
+Plus, comprehensive insulation is another big component to reducing heat loss and heating fuel energy usage.

-Similar to traditional or standard built contemporary houses, manufactured homes are now designed and remodeled using what is known as the whole-house systems approach.
-This particular method essentially looks at the house or mobile home as a single energy system that has interdependent parts.
+Similar to site-built contemporary houses, manufactured homes are now designed and remodeled using what is known as the whole-house systems approach.
+This particular method essentially looks at the house or manufactured home as a single energy star system that has interdependent parts.